-4.3.1 ART-1 and FuzzyART
+4.3.1 ART-1 and FuzzvART

 ART-1 network is widely used for unsupervised clustering of distinct classes in a feature space.
-Both ART-1 and FuzzyART have same topological structure, shown in Figure 9, and learning mechanism.
+Both ART-1 and FuzzyART have same topological structure, shown in Figure 7, and learning mechanism.
 The only difference is that FuzzyART network can handle analog input vectors but ART-1 can accept only binary features.
 In order to be able to recognize analog patterns, the FuzzyART employs fuzzy logic.

-Figure 9: Topological structure of ART and FuzzyART
+Figure 7: Topological structure of ART and FuzzyART

 ART systems can utilize an optional preprocessing step called complement coding.
 It prevents category proliferation problem in FuzzyART networks as described in [16].
 This preprocessing technique is internalized by CompoNet and can be invoked by using appropriate parameters.
-F1 Layer contains ninput neurons each of which are connected to m category neurons in F2 Layer.
-Bottom up synaptic connections contain analog valued weights are used to perform distance measurement among different categories stored in F2 Laver.
-Each of F2 Laver neurons is connected to input neurons in F1 Layer.
+F1 Layer contains n input neurons each of which are connected to m category neurons in F2 Layer.
+Bottom up synaptic connections contain analog valued weights are used to perform distance measurement among different categories stored in F2 Layer.
+Each of F2 Layer neurons is connected to input neurons in F1 Layer.
 Top down synaptic perform selection of candidate category that current input is assigned to.
 After a category neuron is selected, vigilance mechanism checks if current input passes resonance threshold or not.
 If resonance pass is cleared, weights of both Bottom UP and Top Down connection are updated.
 Otherwise a new category node is created in order to represent current input.
-The UML class diagram of ART-1 and FuzzyART networks is presented in Figure 10.
+The UML class diagram of ART-1 and FuzzyART components is presented in Figure 8.

-Figure 10: Class structure of ART.NET CompoNet
+Figure 8: Class structure of ART.NET CompoNet

 Building blocks of ART.NET CompoNet are modeled as LayerF2 and LayerF1 classes.
 Each of these classes can have associations with multiple F1Neuron and F2neuron, forming a 1 to many relationship.
 Dynamic elements of ART networks are encapsulated in ART class.
-Example code for embedding a FuzzyART neural network in a software application is shown in Listing 3.

 Listing 3: Example code for embedding FuzzyART

 '''

-// Creating a FuzzyART Neural Network
+// Creating a FuzzyART Neural Network model

-model

 FuzzyART.NET.FuzzyART artexe =

 new

-FuzzyART.NET.FuzzyART(3,.8700001,1,.5,tru

-e);
+FuzzyART.NET.FuzzyART(3,.8700001,1,.5,true);

-// Preprocessing Input vector

-trg = normalize(trg);
+// Preprocessing Input vector trg = normalize(trg);

 // Feeding input vector to FuzzyArt

-object[,] o = artexe.feedInput(trg);
+object[,] O = artexe.feedInput(trg);

 '''